kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

        This aligns with real applications, where attempting preemption to secure capacity for as many additional, remaining pods as possible is preferable to binding only a schedulable subset of pods, if soon after that we will schedule another set of pods unblocked by preemption.

+       To preserve standard pod-by-pod behavior under the `Basic` policy, the scheduler will always prioritize binding over preemption for that policy.
+As long as any incoming pod is schedulable, it will proceed directly to binding - any necessary preemption will be deferred to a subsequent cycle.
+       Attempting preemption immediately would delay the binding of schedulable pods, making the `Basic` policy less compatible with the pod-by-pod behavior.
+       The scheduling cycle code will interpret a `Success` status returned by the `PlacementFeasible` extension point (default behavior for `Basic` policy) as an indication that binding is prioritized over preemption.

    * If `schedulableCount < minCount`, the cycle fails.
 The scheduler attempts [Workload-aware Preemption](#workload-aware-preemption) to free sufficient space for the `PodGroup` through disruption.